Multi-document Summarization via Deep Learning Techniques: A Survey: Deep Learning Based Multi-document Summarization Methods

-\textbf{Pointer-generator networks + Transformer. } In the process of generating a summary, in addition to compressing or rewriting a single sentence, it is also necessary to consider the information fusion of multiple sentences, especially the sentence pairs.
-Through analyzing the human-written summary from three popular summarization datasets, Logan et al. \cite{logan2019scoring} found that the majority of summary sentences are generated by fusing one or two source sentences.
-Therefore, they proposed a two-stage summarization method that considers the semantic compatibility of the sentence pairs.
-This method joint scores single sentence and sentence pair to filter representative single sentence and sentence pair from the original documents.
-Then sentences or sentence pair with high scores are compressed and rewritten to get a summary which leverages the pointer-generator networks.
+\textbf{PG networks + Transformer. } In generating a summary, it is necessary to consider the information fusion of multiple sentences, especially sentence pairs.
+Logan et al. \cite{logan2019scoring} found the majority of summary sentences are generated by fusing one or two source sentences; so they proposed a two-stage summarization method that considers the semantic compatibility of sentence pairs.
+This method joint-scores single sentence and sentence pairs to filter representative from the original documents.
+Sentences or sentence pairs with high scores are then compressed and rewritten to generate a summary that leverages PG network.
 This paper uses a Transformer based model to encode both single sentence and sentence pairs indiscriminately to obtain the deep contextual representation of words and sequences.

-\textbf{Discussion. } In this section, we reviewed the state-of-the-art works of deep learning based multi-document summarization models according to the neural networks applied.
-Table \ref{tab:Deep_learning_based_methods} summarizes the reviewed works by applying three classification schemes: \textsl{construction type}, \textsl{concatenation methods} and \textsl{supervision types}.
-According to the presence or absence of golden summaries, summarization models can be divided into supervised learning models and unsupervised learning models.
-The input document type of models depends on the datasets they used.
-In the case of a shortage of multi-document summarization datasets, auto-encoder based models can be utilized to optimize models in an unsupervised manner.
-Furthermore, these models adopt the text itself as supervision signals which constrains the generated summaries in the natural language domain.
-Transformer based models are the most commonly used models in the last two year because they overcome the limitations of CNN's fixed-size receptive field and RNN's unparalleled.